lanl/dfnWorks/README.md

 ## Installing pydfnworks

-Go up into the pydfnworks sub-directory:
+Go to the dfnWorks directory:

-    $ cd dfnWorks/pydfnworks/
+    $ cd dfnWorks

+Activate the default conda environment:

+    $ conda activate

+Or, create a conda environment and activate it:

+    $ conda create -n dfnworks
+    $ conda activate dfnworks

+Or, create a virtual environment and activate it:

+    $ python -m venv venv
+    $ source venv/bin/activate

-Compile The pydfnWorks Package & Install on Your Local Machine:
+Then, Compile The pydfnWorks Package & Install on Your Local Machine:

-    $ pip install -r requirements.txt

-or

-    $ pip install -r requirements.txt --user
+    $ pip install .

-if you don't have admin privileges.

 **Note that the python version needs to be consistent with the current release**